MYokochi/yokochi-design/content/ai/index.md

 </video>

 ```
-– A prototype I created to test a contextual approach.
+– Prototype I created to test the contextual approach.
-As the user navigates, the suggestions
+As the user interacts with the app, suggestions
 adapt to their actions.
 ```